-4 Soft Skills IT Consultants Must Have to Be Successful
+IT & Business: 4 Soft Skills IT Consultants Must Have - iCorps

 The hunt for top IT talent is going full force nation-wide and tech-heavy cities in the Northeast are helping drive that demand.
 The Boston Business Journal recently reported that technology companies across the Bay State are feeling the competition when it comes to hiring qualified IT consultants to help meet the demand for services.1 Meanwhile, New York City is ramping up its education initiatives to keep up with one of the city’s fastest growing sectors: technology.

 As more and more resumes hit the desks of our HR department, it becomes critical for candidates to stand apart – differentiate themselves and prove that they are not just an IT guru, but that they have some demonstrated soft skills that will allow them to be successful across a range of client industries and business scenarios.
 Competitive IT companies don’t want any IT consultant they can find… they want talent, the best of the best, the crème de la crème.
 Because, frankly, client satisfaction depends on it.

 This is not to minimize the importance of sharp technical skills.
 Should an IT consultant know Windows Server like the back of their hand?
 You bet.
 Technical expertise, certifications and competencies still dominate the criteria list.
 No one wants a smooth talker that can’t effectively troubleshoot their email problem, for example.

 BUT, technical expertise is not enough.
 Not anymore.
 Research over the past two years has demonstrated the “death of traditional IT” and the rise of a partnership model that ties IT to business success.2 As more growing businesses look to achieve that symbiosis by outsourcing their IT functions to Managed Services Providers (MSPs), they want a partner that can help them align IT to their business goals.

 In simple terms: Business and IT have become best buds.